-- The Company applies an OHSAS 18001 certified Occupational Health & Safety Management System in all working areas.
-This system is designed to minimise risk, by allowing the continuous adoption of measures to prevent and minimise accidents and occupational diseases. - The Mytilineos's Code of Conduct ensures its commitment to the respect and protection of Human Rights with emphasis on Labour Rights. - The Company constantly seeks to develop and improve the competitiveness of its employees through appropriate professional and technical training, in order for them to be at the forefront of the collective effort for a Green Energy present and future. - Finally, in accordance to its Parent Company's social policy, the Company aims to strengthen and maintain social cohesion, and focuses on strengthening local employment as well as on addressing immediate local needs.
+- The Mytilineos's Code of Conduct ensures its commitment to the respect and protection of Human Rights with emphasis on Labour Rights. - The Company constantly seeks to develop and improve the competitiveness of its employees through appropriate professional and technical training, for them to be at the forefront of the collective effort for a Green Energy present and future. - Finally, in accordance with its Parent Company's social policy, the Company aims to strengthen and maintain social cohesion, and focuses on strengthening local employment as well as on addressing immediate local needs.

-Social KPI's for 2019 are as follows:
+Social KPI's for 2020 and 2019 are as follows:

+M-NG Trading

-SOCIAL M-NG Trading 2019
+SOCIAL 2020 2019

-Percentage of employees from local communities 100%
+Percentage of employees from local communities 100% 100%

-Percentage of women employees 17%
+Percentage of women employees 0% 17%

-Work-related fatalities 0
+Work-related fatalities 0 0

-Lost Time Injury rate per 200,000 working hours 0
+Lost Time Injury rate per 200,000 working hours 0 0

-OHSAS 18001 certification NO
+OHSAS 18001 certification NO NO

-Training man-hours 1
+Training man-hours 5,00 1,00

-Percentage of employees who received formal performance evaluation reviews 0%
+Percentage of employees who received formal performance evaluation reviews 0,0% 0,0%

-Human Rights violation incidents 0
+Human Rights violation incidents 0 0

-Incidents of non-compliance with laws & regulations in terms of labour and social issues 0
+Incidents of non-compliance with laws & regulations in terms of labour and social issues 0 0

-Social Investments 0
+Social Investments 0 0

-7. INFORMATION ABOUT THE COMPANY
+8. INFORMATION ABOUT THE COMPANY